UniversityOfNottingham/MOASDocs/docs/config.md

 ### Navigation [→](/admin/appearance/edit-navigation)

-Change the menu options on the main menu. <mark>Who sets this up?</mark>
+Change the menu options on the main menu.
+This will be quite specific depending on the archive, and will follow consultation from the UX team.

 ### Settings [→](/admin/appearance/edit-settings)

 Set image derivative sizes and display settings. **There is no need to change any settings from the Omeka defaults.**